ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 Usually, a GraphQL endpoint is defined using a GraphQL schema.
 Even though some languages require the GraphQL schema to create a GraphQL service (schema-first approach), Ballerina does not need the schema to create the service
 (code-first approach).
 Once you write the Ballerina service, the Ballerina GraphQL package will generate the schema.

-The GraphQL endpoint you are going to create in this guide will have two main operations, `query` and `mutation`.
+The GraphQL endpoint you will create in this guide will have two main operations, `query` and `mutation`.
 The `query` type will be used to read the data in the data source, and the `mutation` operation will be used to update the data in the data source.

 ### The `query` type
 The `query` type has two fields.